 While memory foam is designed to reduce pressure points, and thus tossing and turning, people still want to be able to move around easily on the bed to change positions, get out, and during certain bedroom activities.
 Slow-response foam presents an issue in that the mattress takes awhile to come back and readjust.

-- Traditional memory foam has the slowest response time, averaging 45-60 seconds with Tempurpedic.
+- Traditional memory foam has the slowest response time, averaging 45-60 seconds.
 This is where the complaint about being “stuck in crater” and difficult lovemaking comes from.

 - Gel-infused iComfort has a 30-45 second response time, so it is quicker than standard foam but still comparatively slow.